 This analysis assumes Apple and Google won’t block apps that include these additional features.
 It’s incumbent on the mobile OS companies to provide assurance to health authorities by clearly elucidating to the public what would constitute abuse of the service.

 More broadly, the EU announced a minimum set of requirements for all contact tracing apps across Europe, insisting on user consent, no location tracking, anonymized data and a post-pandemic plan for switching off tracing features.
 EU academics are meanwhile split over whether to take a decentralized approach to contact tracing (using the DP-3T contact tracing protocol) or to allow health authorities greater control and access to data (the ROBERT protocol).

 Did attackers own you before you patched your VPN?

 Ransomware actors continue to penetrate networks that use Pulse Secure VPNs, including those that patch their VPN servers in a (relatively) timely fashion.

-The US Critical Infrastructure Security Agency has warned of a surge in human-operated ransomware attacks that use Active Directory credentials stolen many months ago in attacks that abused the CVE-2019-11510 arbitrary file reading vulnerability.
+The US Cybersecurity and Infrastructure Security Agency has warned of a surge in human-operated ransomware attacks that use Active Directory credentials stolen many months ago in attacks that abused the CVE-2019-11510 arbitrary file reading vulnerability.